NULLx76/infrastructure/notes/ideas.md

 ```

 Ideally hosts should also be able to access their own host information more easily so
-that in service config one could use `thisHost.exposes.requests.port` or similar
+that in service config one could use `thisHost.exposes.requests.port` or similar,
+and the firewall can automatically be opened

 # 2. Authoritative nameserver
 Using the definitions from (1), we can then also build authoritative DNS records